NoahHodgson/project-melia/docs/Melia-Mar-Tidbits.md

 COD's sign: Love Peace and Prosperity: hands together, hands folded over one way, and then the other.

-Diacci: the high council of the Agltthim, also the name of ther religion (Church of the Diacci)
+Diacci: the high council of the Agltthim, also the name of their religion (Church of the Diacci)
 	High Priest = Eliat Ealaa Ealia
 	Middle Priest = Thanilea